 To describe the experience in more detail, and what was happening to my physical body as it went through the process, I’ll take you back to 2007.
 I had a terrible flu, much stronger than any flu I had ever experienced.
 My fever was 105F, and my doctor had sent me home and told me to get some rest.
 I got a second opinion, and the second doctor also told me to go home, drink plenty of fluids and call if anything changes.

 It was late afternoon, when physically I started to transform.
 My fever was rising and I knew this was no flu.
 I was feeling weaker, but not in the way I had felt weakness before.
+The weaknes was not of the physical body, it was weakness of presence.
 This weakness was me fading out of my own body.
 As I was shuffling around my living room, I noticed that all my physical sensations felt different.
 My body was still operating, but I was less in it.
 I was starting to separate from my body.
 The I that I am, was now shifting from physicality to non-physicality.
 I said to myself “So this is what it’s like to be dying”.
 I had always wondered how people feel when they are dying, and how do they know they are about to go.
 I was always fascinated by the human mind, and it’s awareness, and now I was having the experience I had always been curious about.